 Main Characteristics and Features of Rural Tourism in India

-1. The tourism activity took place in the country side and community participation or initiative is prerequisite.
+1. The tourism activity took place in the countryside and community participation or initiative is a prerequisite.

 2. It incorporates different forms of tourism and is multi-faceted.

-3. Architecture of village is promoted by locally providing accommodation and food should be served.
-More focus is on that accommodation should be clean, pest controlled and hygienic.
+3. The architecture of the village is promoted by locally providing accommodation and food should be served.
+More focus is on accommodation that should be clean, pest controlled and hygienic.

 How Organic Farming helps in Carbon Sequestration?

-4. A tourist shopping centre can be opened so that tourist can purchase local products like food, tea, honey, fruits, painted pottery, carpets, traditional embroideries etc.
+4. A tourist shopping centre can be opened so that tourists can purchase local products like food, tea, honey, fruits, painted pottery, carpets, traditional embroideries, etc.

-5. Locally available traditional transportation is used like tractor, Bi-cycle, Bullock-cart etc.
+5. Locally available traditional transportation is used like a tractor, Bi-cycle, Bullock-cart, etc.

 6. Rural Tourism Focus must be on something to see, something to do and something to buy.

-7. Tour to production centre like fruit gardens (mango, grapes, poultry, dairy farm etc) and visit to local facilities like Gram Panchayat, school, Village, River, tube well, different types of trees, old religious places and Museums.
+7. Tour to production centre like fruit gardens (mango, grapes, poultry, dairy farm, etc) and visit local facilities like Gram Panchayat, school, Village, River, tube well, different types of trees, old religious places and Museums.

-8. Family and village games like gilli danda, kabaddi, kushti, high jump, long jump etc. is organized and evening entertainment is provided like campfire, rural folk dance, local songs like kajari, biraha etc.
+8. Family and village games like gilli danda, kabaddi, kushti, high jump, long jump etc. are organised and evening entertainment is provided like a campfire, rural folk dance, local songs like kajari, birah, etc.

-9. Prime beneficiary are local people who are trained professionally to provide who are trained professionally to provide complete package to Rural Tourist.
+9. The prime beneficiary is local people who are trained professionally to provide a complete package to Rural Tourist.
 Local and district administration’s support is pre-requisite.

-From the above article we have seen that Government is also taking measure to promote rural tourism, its importance and features are also discussed.
+From the above article, we have seen that the Government is also taking measures to promote rural tourism, its importance and features are also discussed.